d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 ## xbox generation

-The XBox is a unique 2way mapping of input A to output B, and B to A.  This is done with 1 512 byte array.
-This is the mapping used for 'swap byte with another random byte'
+The XBox is a unique 2way exchange mapping of input A to output B, and B to A.
+This is done with 1 512 byte array.
+This is the mapping used for 'swap byte with another random byte'.
+The first 256 bytes map A->B, and the second 256 bytes map B->A.
+The second 256 bytes are derrived from the first 256 bytes.

 This uses 256*8 bits of entropy and does a quick in-place swapping algorithm to shuffle the bytes.
 The first 256 bits of entropy are used for masking the blocks initially, followed by these.

-This is done with the same random_context as the source hash; very improbable this could be less-than-random.
+This is done with the same random_context as the source hash.

 ```